Six of One obtain new members under false pretences

 American members are also "bribed" into joining with the promise of extra items (including items which are FREE from Portmeirion anyway), even though the Society terms and conditions state that "The society operates a non-discriminatory policy in all ways and intends fairness and openness in its dealings".
 Rather unfair that US and Canadian members are offered extra items, and the rest of the World not.

-Although not as relevent in 2015 (although the coordination team remains largely unchanged), the Society also held "Convention 2K4" in 2004 (a rather grand title considering the event venue only holds a maximum of 30-40 people according to the venue's management, and was only attended by 20 or so non-coordinators or their families) which contain events which will never happen, so as to encourage members to pay the ticket price:
+Although not as relevent in 2023 (although the coordination team remains partly unchanged), the Society also held "Convention 2K4" in 2004 (a rather grand title considering the event venue only holds a maximum of 30-40 people according to the venue's management, and was only attended by 20 or so non-coordinators or their families) which contain events which will never happen, so as to encourage members to pay the ticket price:

 ".......visit "those famous double doors" in the Hyde Park car park"